April 27, 2020

 Just opening a savings account can be a good move, but you can do so at various financial institutions.
 The most common are traditional banks and credit unions.
-Traditional Banks are for-profit entities that commit to providing you with modern features for managing your checking and savings accounts.
+Traditional Banks are for-profit entities that commit to providing you with modern features for managing your accounts.
 They usually charge industry-common fees and often pay industry-average interest.

 What Are the Different Types of Savings Accounts?